By Christine Van Cauwenberghe

 Special to Financial Independence Hub

-Canadian women will soon control half of accumulated financial wealth
+Women will soon control half of accumulated Wealth

 Christine Van Cauwenberghe is the Head of Financial Planning at IG Wealth Management.
 She oversees the division’s three teams: the advanced financial planning group, comprising the firm’s 40 tax and estate professionals; IG University, the firm’s advisor training group; and the financial specialist network, a team that will coach advisors of high-net-worth (HNW) clients.
 Van Cauwenberghe is also a member of the Canadian Tax Foundation, has her CFP designation, is a registered retirement consultant, and is certified by the Society of Trust and Estate Practitioners.